levkk/rwf/docs/docs/controllers/middleware.md

 implementation is the [`async fn handle_request`](https://docs.rs/rwf/latest/rwf/controller/middleware/trait.Middleware.html#tymethod.handle_request) method, which accepts a [`Request`](../request) and must return an [`Outcome`](https://docs.rs/rwf/latest/rwf/controller/middleware/enum.Outcome.html).

 If the request is allowed to proceed, [`Outcome::Forward`](https://docs.rs/rwf/latest/rwf/controller/middleware/enum.Outcome.html#variant.Forward) is returned, containing the request, in its modified or unchanged form.
-If on the other hand the request failed some kind of validation, [`Outcome::Stop`](https://docs.rs/rwf/latest/rwf/controller/middleware/enum.Outcome.html#variant.Stop) must be returned with a [`Response`](../response), for example:
+If on the other hand, the request failed some kind of validation, [`Outcome::Stop`](https://docs.rs/rwf/latest/rwf/controller/middleware/enum.Outcome.html#variant.Stop) must be returned with a [`Response`](../response), for example:

 ```rust
 use rwf::controller::middleware::prelude::*;